elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 # Introduction

-Welcome to the world of **Elixir** and **Elm**!
+Welcome to the world of functional web programming!
 In this book, we'll **learn how to create fun, scalable, and maintainable web applications**.
-We'll be using a wide range of web technologies along with the latest ideas from new languages like Elixir and Elm to craft a fun web experience.
-Rather than focusing on theory, **we'll take a practical approach and build a real-world application**.
+We'll be using a wide range of web technologies along with the latest ideas from emerging languages like Elixir and Elm to craft a fun web experience.
+Rather than focusing on theory, we'll take a practical approach and build a real-world application.

 ## What We're Building

-The application we'll be building will be a **video game platform for the web**.
-We'll use **Elixir** and the **Phoenix** web framework to create the _back-end_, where our users can log in and keep track of their scores.
-And then we'll use **Elm** on the _front-end_ to create fun mini-games.
-Then we'll tie everything together so that we can pass data back and forth between the back-end and front-end.
-Users on our platform should be able to join a chat to discuss the different mini-games, and the scores from those games should get synced back to a central database. **We'll focus on building things with a strong foundation, so that we can use these same concepts to create different web applications as well**.
+The application we'll be building will be a small game platform for the web.
+We'll use Elixir and the Phoenix web framework to create the back-end, where our users can log in and keep track of their scores.
+And then we'll use Elm on the front-end to create fun minigames.
+We'll tie everything together so that we can pass data back and forth between the back-end and front-end.
+Users on our platform should be able to join a chat to discuss the different minigames, and the scores from those games should get synced back to a central database.
+**We'll focus on building things with a strong foundation, so that we can use these same concepts to create different web applications as well**.

 ## Acknowledgements

 I would like to thank **Envy Labs** and **Code School** for fostering an environment where I've been able to work hard and learn and grow.
-I'd also like to thank **Jose Valim** and **Evan Czaplicki** for crafting such beautiful and fun languages.
+I'd also like to thank **José Valim** and **Evan Czaplicki** for crafting such beautiful and fun languages.
 Lastly, thanks to **Michael Hartl** for setting the standard for technical writing with The Ruby on Rails Tutorial, and **Bret Victor** for inspiring all of us with his visions of the future.